Action role-playing game

-An action role-playing game (often abbreviated action RPG or ARPG) is a video game genre that combines core elements from both the action game and role-playing game genres.
+An action role-playing game (commonly abbreviated to Action RPG or ARPG) is a video game genre that combines core elements from both the action game and role-playing game genres.

 Definition

-Action role-playing games emphasize real-time combat where the player that challenge a player's physical coordination or reaction time, as opposed to turn or menu-based combat.
+Action role-playing games emphasize real-time combat that challenges a player's physical coordination or reaction time, as opposed to turn or menu-based combat.
 These games often use action game combat systems similar to hack and slash or shooter games.
 Action role-playing games and action-adventure games differ as the former include role-playing game mechanics like player driven characters creation, decision-making regarding player character development, skill trees, or direct control over a customizable team of game characters, usually called a party.
 The player character's stats determine relative strength, effectiveness or abilities and can increase when a character gains a level.
 MMORPGs with real-time combat systems are also ARPGs.

 History

+Early 1980s: Precursors

 Several games prior to 1984 are considered precursors to the action RPG genre.
-Allgame cited Temple of Apshai (1979) and its sequel Gateway to Apshai (1983), Beneath the Pyramids for the Apple II (1980), Bokosuka Wars (1983), and Sword of Fargoal (1983).
 Jeremy Parish of USgamer cited Adventure (1980).
 Bill Loguidice and Matt Barton cited the Intellivision games Advanced Dungeons & Dragons (1982) and Treasure of Tarmin (1983).
-Shaun Musgrave of TouchArcade notes that Adventure lacked RPG mechanics such as experience points or permanent character growth, and argues that Gateway to Apshai is "the earliest game I'd feel comfortable calling an action-RPG" but notes that "it doesn't fit neatly into our modern genre classifications", though came closer than Bokosuka Wars released the same year.
+Shaun Musgrave of TouchArcade discussed Adventure, Bokosuka Wars (1983) and Gateway to Apshai (1983).
+He noted Adventure lacked RPG mechanics such as experience points or permanent character growth, arguing that Gateway to Apshai is "the earliest game I'd feel comfortable calling an action-RPG" but that "it doesn't fit neatly into our modern genre classifications" though came closer than Bokosuka Wars.